 Harassment and bullying remain significant workplace issues despite increasing awareness of the problem.
 Typical harassment and bullying behaviours range from unwelcome remarks and persistent unwarranted criticism to unwanted physical contact and shouting.
 Recipients of these inappropriate behaviours are more likely to experience anxiety, stress and a loss of confidence.

 Recently in the news, Tesla, the electric vehicle company, has been ordered to pay out close to $137 million (£101 million) to a former employee after supervisors failed to prevent racial abuse.
-Since then Tesla has claimed to of made vast improvements on their policies but a preventive measure should of been already in place, to not only reduce the emotional cost to the individual, but to also prevent the huge financial cost the company.
+Since then Tesla has claimed to have made vast improvements on their policies but a preventive measure should of been already in place to:

 Examples of bullying or harassing behaviour include the obvious physical abuse such as hands on touching/force.
 Also in the workplace often bullying and harassment starts much more subtlety, such as verbal, written or cyber bullying, which has been on the rise over the last 10 years.
 Sometimes these more subtle approaches may start out with no ill intention, but can quickly get out of hand.
 Examples include: